Spiti Valley in winters: Self Drive Road Trip guide

 - A year back I say in 2017, electricity used to be there for fixed hours, but now there is full-time electricity.
 The voltage is less, so your batteries, cameras, phone will take much longer to get charged

 - There are chances of AMS (Altitude motion sickness) hitting you at that high altitude.
 So, be prepared.
-If you see any of such symptoms i.e. a headache, nausea, breathless, take help.
+If you see any of such symptoms i.e. a headache, nausea, breathlessness, take help.
 Otherwise, give yourself some time to get acclimatized and keep sipping a lot of hot water.
-The alternative is you can start a DIAMOX course prior to the trip after the doctors consultation.
+The alternative is you can start a DIAMOX course prior to the trip after the doctor’s consultation.

 - Only BSNL network works here

 - Temperatures are subzero and it is bone-biting cold.
 So, be in proper winter clothing.
-Wear layers, cover your head and do include warm shoes.
+Wear layers, cover your head, and do include warm shoes.
+Also, do carry your sunglasses.

 - Expect road closure for several days, if snowfall occurs in between.
 BRO works here throughout the year to keep road operational till Kaza